← Back to ResourcesBreed Guides

 Apartment living?

 Generally no. Vocal complaints, no yard, long alone-time.
-Most surrender within 1–2 years.
+Most surrender within 1 to 2 years.
 Senior Huskies + extreme owner commitment can work.
 Pomsky better apartment fit.

 Mental stimulation needs?

 As important as physical.
-Puzzle feeders, snuffle mats, frozen Kongs, nose work classes (Dogma), trick training, dog sports, varying walk routes.
+Puzzle feeders, snuffle mats, frozen Kongs, nose work classes through a Calgary force-free trainer, trick training, dog sports, varying walk routes.
 Many behaviour problems resolve with added mental work.

 Husky scream vs howl?